-A number of studies have examined the relationship between daylight saving time transitions and the incidence of heart attacks.
-One study found a 29% increase the incidence of non-fatal acute myocardial infarctions (AMI) during the first four workdays after the transition to DST in the spring and a 44% increase during the first four workdays following the transition out of DST in the fall.2 In the spring, the effect was greatest on the Monday following the transition and was also more pronounced among men.
+A number of studies have examined the relationship between DST transitions and the incidence of heart attacks.
+One study found a 29% increase the incidence of non-fatal acute myocardial infarctions (AMI) during the first four workdays after the transition to DST in the spring and a 44% increase during the first four workdays following the transition out of DST in the fall.
+9 In the spring, the effect was greatest on the Monday following the transition and was also more pronounced among men.
 In the fall, the effect was more delayed with peaks on Tuesday and Thursday.
-There was also a more pronounced effect for women, and individuals who were employed, not taking a beta-blocker and who were not engaging in physical activity (a known trigger for AMI) in the fall.2 Other studies have found a more pronounced risk for AMI following the transition to DST in the spring that occurs within the first week, with the most significant peaks occurring on the first day or first three days after DST.5-7 A number of studies found no association between heart attacks and the transition back to standard time in the fall, but a few studies noted a decrease in the incidence of heart attacks during this time.
-For example, one study found that the Tuesday following a DST shift in the fall was significant for decreasing AMI count by 21%, and another found that the incidence of AMI significantly decreased the Monday following the transition.^{8,10} It is worth noting that some studies found that while there were peaks in the number of cases in the days following a transition to or from DST, overall there were not increases in the number of total cases within the year. ^{7,8,10}
+There was also a more pronounced effect for women, and individuals who were employed, not taking a beta-blocker and who were not engaging in physical activity (a known trigger for AMI) in the fall.
+Other studies have found a more pronounced risk for AMI following the transition to DST in the spring that occurs within the first week, with the most significant peaks occurring on the first day or first three days after DST.
+12-14 A number of studies found no association between heart attacks and the transition back to standard time in the fall, but a few studies noted a decrease in the incidence of heart attacks during this time.
+For example, one study found that the Tuesday following a DST shift in the fall was significant for decreasing AMI count by 21%, and another found that the incidence of AMI significantly decreased the Monday following the transition.
+15,17 Some studies found that while there were peaks in the number of cases in the days following a transition to or from DST, overall there were not increases in the number of total cases within the year.
+14,15,17